How Much Is Renters Insurance?

 How much does renters insurance cost?
 The short answer is — it depends on your policy.
 But most policies are extremely affordable.
 In fact, average renters insurance policies are often less than $15 a month.
 So for the cost of about three fancy coffees or one large pizza, you could get the coverage you need for your apartment or home.

-There are several factors that can affect the price of your renters policy including:
+So how is your renters premium calculated?
+Here are a few factors that can affect the price of your renters policy:

 - Coverage limits